Probing the Dark Sector with Dark Matter Bound States

 {\sf\bfseries Outlook.} Among the various probes of dark sectors suggested and conducted in recent years, only a few are sensitive to both the dark force and dark matter at the same time.
 We have pointed out that in case of relatively strong self-interaction, the presence of dark force greatly facilitates the discovery of the entire sector, as it leads to the formation of dark bound states, and causes dark FSR radiation that decay into multiple charged particles of the SM.
 The existing searches at \babar\ and Belle already limit this possibility, and further advance in sensitivity can be made by searching for the missing energy plus pairs of charged particles.

 {\sf\bfseries Acknowledgement.} We would like to thank Clifford Cheung, Ying Fan, Ming Liu, Mark Wise and Hai-bo Yu for useful discussions.
+We thank Yang Bai and Susanne Westhoff for pointing out an overall factor of (1/3) in the decay rate Eq.~\eqref{decayrate1} which was missed in the previous version.
 H.A. is supported by the Walter Burke Institute at Caltech and by DOE Grant de-sc0011632.
 B.E. is supported by the U.S. Department of Energy (DoE) under grant DE-FG02-92ER40701 and DE-SC0011925.
 M.P. is supported in part by NSERC, Canada, and research at the Perimeter Institute is supported in part by the Government of Canada through NSERC and by the Province of Ontario through MEDT.
 Y.Z. is supported by the Gordon and Betty Moore Foundation through Grant \#776 to the Caltech Moore Center for Theoretical Cosmology and Physics, and by the DOE Grant DE-FG02-92ER40701, and also by a DOE Early Career Award under Grant No. DE-SC0010255.
 H.A., M.P. and Y.Z. acknowledge the hospitality from the Aspen Center for Physics and the support from NSF Grant \#PHY-1066293.